weeklyjs/weeklyjs.github.io/docs/_posts/2022-05-20-conditional-classes-angular.md

 author: Nils Heinemann
 ---

 How do you handle conditional classes at a dom element in Angular?
-There are two main options: class-bidings and `ngclass`.
+There are two main options: class-bindings and `ngclass`.
 But which one is better?
 I tested both to get a definite answer.

 ## ngclass vs class-binding